dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/setting_up_ratings.md

 ![All weighted ratings should add up to 100%.](../images/rating_setup_7.png)

-When you're done, you must press the &ldquo;Save weights&rdquo; button to save your changes.
+When you're done, you must press the "Save weights" button to save your changes.

 ### Adding a start date and deadline for ratings

 If you want your reviewers to submit their ratings within a certain period of time, you can add a start date and deadline for your reviewers to submit ratings.

-Under the &ldquo;Rating field settings&rdquo; section on the &ldquo;Rating fields&rdquo; page, press the &ldquo;Add a deadline for ratings&rdquo; button.
+Under the "Rating field settings" section on the "Rating fields" page, press the "Add a deadline for ratings" button.
 Use the date and time pickers to choose your start date and deadline.

 ![Adding a start date and deadline to ratings.](../images/rating_setup_8.png)